Turkey national under-19 football team

 The Turkey national under-19 football team is the national under-19 football team of Turkey and is controlled by the Turkish Football Federation.
 The team competes in the UEFA European Under-19 Football Championship, held every year.

 The Under-19 UEFA tournament originally began as the FIFA Junior Tournament between 1948 and 1954.
 It has since been renamed a number of times, most notably referred to as the UEFA European U-18 Championship between 1981 and 2001.
 The tournament was renamed as the UEFA European U-19 Championship in 2002, but importantly the overall statistics are collated from 1948.
-In addition, every even year, the top five teams from the respective UEFA European Under-19 Football Championship compete in the FIFA U-20 World Cup the following year.
+In addition, during even-numbered years, the top five teams from the respective UEFA European Under-19 Football Championship qualify for the FIFA U-20 World Cup held the following year.